Skip main navigation

 How do I file a complaint?

-Employees who feel they have been the subject of retaliation can file a Fair Employment Law Complaint (ERD-18359-E) with the division.
+If you feel you are the subject of retaliation you can file a Fair Employment Law Complaint (ERD-18359-E) with us.

 For more information